System Design Space

 Introduction

-Why an agentic approach is needed, and where a simple LLM call ends and a real system begins.
+Why an agentic approach matters and where a one-off LLM call stops being enough.

 Chapter components:

-• Definition of an agentic system: the difference between a one-shot LLM call and a loop of planning, acting, and checking.
+• What should count as an agentic system: the difference between a one-shot LLM call and a loop of planning, acting, and checking.

 • Core components: model, state, orchestrator, tool layer, and observability.

-• Typical scenarios where a chatbot is not enough: multi-step work, API integrations, long-running workflows.
+• Scenarios where a chatbot is no longer enough: multi-step work, API integrations, and longer user-facing processes.

 2